Are you a landlord or homeowner with a property that has limited or no equity?

 Being in negative equity is only a problem if you need to sell your house now…and this article will help you with this.

 There are options available for you to deal with negative equity and hopefully end your nightmare.

-If you don’t have or want to sell due to circumstances then put the fire on, sit down with a hot chocolate and ride out the storm.
-Over time, house prices increase so be it 1, 5 or 20 years your house price should recover to exceed your mortgage value.
+If you don’t have or want to sell due to circumstances, then put the fire on, sit down with a hot chocolate and ride out the storm.
+Over time, house prices increase so be it 1, 5 or 20 years your house price should recover from exceeding your mortgage value.

 Just make sure that you can keep up with the monthly payments….and also have sufficient income to cover any interest rate rises that will bump up your monthly payments

 If you are in the fortunate position of having some savings tucked away, then use it.